mustafaKamal-fe/next-connect-rest-api/README.md

 ## How?

-- Branch main is a strter
+- Branch main is a starter
 - Branch per-route is using `next-connect` instance per route.
 That is we keep `Nextjs` routing intact while using `nc` to handle the rest.
-Usually route file is optional catch-all route `[[...slug]].ts`
+- Branch per folder is we keep one level of `Nextjs` routing (on folder under `/api/`) and the entire routing is handled using `[[...slug]]` optional catch-all route for that spesific route.
 - Branch like-express is handling the entire API from one `/api/[[...slug]].ts` file.